7 Types of Diagnostic Imaging Tests You May Assist with as a Radiologic Technologist

 Radiologic technologists work with patients to perform the tests.
 What must a radiologic technologist know to do the job?
 “Anatomy, patient positioning, examination techniques, equipment protocol, radiation safety, radiation protection and basic patient care,” according to the American Society of Radiologic Technologists.
 It’s a lot to learn, but can pay off career-wise.

 To give you a better idea of what to expect in a radiologic technologist career, we highlighted some of the most common diagnostic imaging tests and techniques you’re likely to perform.

 7 Common diagnostic imaging tests

-What can you expect to do on a daily basis?
+What can you expect to do on a daily basis with proper training?
 Here are seven of the most common procedures you’ll assist with as a diagnostic imaging professional.

 The most common diagnostic imaging exam performed in medical facilities is the X-ray, which is a broad term that also covers numerous sub-categories.
 X-rays are performed for many reasons, including to diagnose the cause of pain, determine the extent of an injury, check on the progression of disease and evaluate how effectively treatments are working.

 X-rays involve targeting a small amount of radiation toward the body where images are needed.
 To do this, the radiologic technologist needs to make sure the patient is not wearing jewelry or tight-fitting clothes that could impair the quality of the images.
 Then getting the patient in the correct position is necessary.
 Once all of that is squared away, it’s time to take some pictures of what’s going on inside the body.

 Also known as CAT scans or computed axial tomography scans, CT scans allow doctors to see cross-sections of the body.
 The cross-sectional images produce more detailed images than a conventional X-ray.
 In fact, a CT scan is often ordered when something suspicious appears on an X-ray.